adamtow/geocuts/docs/English.md

 - **Distance Unit**: Choose between Kilometers or Miles when entering Trigger Radius values.
 - **Current Location Method**: GeoCuts uses one of two methods for retrieving your current location.
 Get Current Weather is fast but less accurate than the slower but more precise Get Current Location.
 - **Default Mapping App**: GeoCuts works with Apple Maps, Google Maps, and Waze.
 Make sure you have the last two installed if you want to use them.
 Otherwise, GeoCuts will give an error when trying to open them.
-- **Lock Detection**: When [running in the background via Cronios](#cronios), GeoCuts can detect when your device is locked and the screen is off.
+- **Lock Detection**: When [running in the background via Cronios](#cronios), GeoCuts can detect when the screen is off.
 GeoCuts can then prompt you to unlock the device in order to evaluate your location triggers.
 You can also customize the unlock prompt if you changed your Siri Voice and Language in the Customize Shortcut portion of setup.
 - **Logging**: Choose the level of logging you would like GeoCuts to perform.
 Basic provides just information on the shortcuts that have run via GeoCuts.
 Extended records all the locations that GeoCuts has been run from.
 Developer provides detailed information to help you develop your location triggers.
 - **GeoCuts Helper**; Information on the GeoCuts Helper shortcut will be shown.
 Use this shortcut from the iOS Home screen to immediately evaluate your location triggers or from iOS Share Sheet to add new location triggers to GeoCuts.
 - **Cronios**: Information on how to use GeoCuts with Cronios to automatically run shortcuts or send text messages based on your location will be shown next.